 School Of Academic And Behavioral Learning Excellence (sable

-- School Of Academic And Behavioral Learning Excellence (sable's student population of 17 students has stayed relatively flat over five school years.
+- School Of Academic And Behavioral Learning Excellence (sable's student population of 11 students has declined by 35% over five school years.

 |School Type||Alternative school|

 |Total Classroom Teachers||3 teachers|